manyone-cph/teaching-dmjx-data-and-services/tutorials/dynamic-page-rendering/README.md

 # Dynamic Page Rendering

-Dynamic page rendering is a technique used to generate layouts dynamically on the server or client, using data to craft personalized, interactive web experiences without hardcoding content.
+Dynamic page rendering is a technique used to generate layouts dynamically based on data from content management systems (CMS) databases.
+This approach enables us to craft personalized, interactive web experiences without hardcoding content.

-## Data structure

-Guidelines for how to structure components and data in a dynamic page rendering project.

-Atomic design principles can be applied to the structure of the project:
+## Structuring your content

+To effectively use dynamic page rendering, you must organize your project with clear component and data structures:

-- **Pages**: Create a page for each view in the application.
+- **Pages**: Design each view in your application as a separate page.
-- **Components**: Break down the page into reusable components that can be used to render different parts of the page.
+- **Components**: Break down pages into reusable components.
+Familiarize yourself with [Atomic Design principles](https://atomicdesign.bradfrost.com/chapter-2/) to optimize component architecture.
+- **Data model**: Define content templates and component types and make a data model for each type to ensure consistency across your project.
-- **Data**: Store data in JSON files that can be imported and looped through to render content on the page.
+- **Data storage**: Store your data in JSON format to be imported and looped through to render dynamic content on the page.

-### How to structure my JSON
+## Efficient JSON structure

-When creating a JSON file for dynamic page rendering, consider the following:
+When crafting a JSON file for dynamic page rendering, consider the following to ensure efficient processing and rendering:

-- **Data structure**: How should the data be structured to make it easy to loop through and render on the page?
+- **Data Structure**: How can you structure your data to facilitate easy looping and conditional rendering?
-- **Content types**: What types of content will be displayed on the page? (e.g. text, images, links, etc.)
+- **Content Types**: What types of content (e.g., text, images, links) will your pages display?
+And what is the data schema for each content type?
-- **Nested data**: How should nested data be structured to maintain relationships between different pieces of content?
+- **Nested Data**: How can you nest data to maintain the relationships and hierarchy among your content?
-- **Metadata**: What additional information should be included in the JSON file to help with rendering or styling the content?
+- **Metadata**: What metadata should you include to assist in the rendering and styling of content?
-- **Data consistency**: How can we ensure that the data is consistent across different pages or components?
+- **Data Consistency**: How will you ensure data consistency across different components and pages, such as maintaining uniform data fields for buttons?
--

 ## Assignments

+In this guide the content live in JSON files within the project, but in a real world scenario you would fetch the data via APIs from a [headless CMS](https://www.sanity.io/headless-cms) or database.

 ### 1. Create a dynamic page rendering